oxidizing/sihl/README.md

 Even though you see no type definitions, the code is fully type checked by a type checker that makes you tear up as much as it brings you joy.

 It runs fast, maybe.
 We didn't spend any efforts on measuring or tweaking performance yet.
 We want to make sure the API somewhat stabilizes first.
-Sihl will never be Rust-fast, but it might be become about Go-fast.
+Sihl will never be Rust-fast, but it might become about Go-fast.

 If you need stuff like job queues, emailing or password reset flows, just add one of the provided service implementations or create one yourself by implementing a service interface.

 [Enough text, show me more code!](#getting-started)

+### Features

+Following are the things that Sihl takes care of:

+- Database handling (pooling, transactions, migrations)
+- Configuration (from env variables to configuration services)
+- Logging
+- User management
+- Token management
+- Session management
+- HTTP routes & middlewares
+- Flash Messages
+- Authentication
+- Authorization
+- Emailing
+- CLI Commands
+- Job Queue
+- Schedules
+- Block Storage

 ### What Sihl is not